leandroatochkin/SpotPlaylistGen/README.md

 # 🎵 Spotify OAuth Starter App

-A full-stack application that demonstrates how to authenticate with **Spotify** using OAuth2.
+A full-stack application that translates lines of text into Spotify playlists.
 The app has a **React (Vite) frontend** and a **Node.js + Express backend** with session management.

 ---